An Introduction to Ballistics

 Terminal Ballistics - The study of what happens when the projectile strikes the target.

-(or click here to jump to the menu--but the info below will be of great interest too)
+(Or click here to jump to the menu--but the info below will be of great interest too)

 Ballistics Software

 There are lots of "ballistics" programs on the market ranging from outright junk to fairly decent and with prices ranging from free to $150 or more.
-With a few notable exceptions you pretty much get what you pay for.
-The "gold standard" for a long time has been Gun Controller, from RSI, and its successor Shooting Lab
+With very few exceptions you pretty much get what you pay for.
+Most of the free or inexpensive (and even some expensive ones) are basically useless and give very questionable results.
+The "gold standard" for a long time has been ShootingLab, from RSI.

-Shooting Lab is a very powerful and full featured package.
+ShootingLab is a very powerful and full featured package, not just a ballistics program.
 It uses modern drag function modeling techniques developed by the U.S. Army's Ballistic Research Laboratory in Aberdeen, MD, instead of the 100 year old Ingalls/Mayevski formula that do not accurately describe the characteristics of modern pointed bullets.
 (See a discussion of this later on in these pages.)
-As would be expected it allows you to do trajectory analysis, including the effects of shooting at uphill or downhill angles and the effect of canting the rifle (using the proper rotation around the line of sight and not around the center of the bore).
+As would be expected it allows you to do trajectory analysis, including the effects of shooting at uphill or downhill angles, the effect of canting the rifle (using the proper rotation around the line of sight and not around the center of the bore), bullet coefficient of drag analysis, and spin drift, coriolis effect, and much more.
+It will even generate custom "DRG" files for use in your hand held computer.

 No other commercial shooting software has comparable exterior ballistics modeling capabilities... and exterior ballistics is less than 10% of the program!